Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 3. Shakerato

-Shakerato is an Italian variation of ice coffee. it is made up of sweetened espresso and ice cubes that are shaken in a shaker.
+Shakerato is an Italian variation of iced coffee.
+It consists of sweetened espresso and ice cubes shaken in a shaker.

 It is served in a stemmed glass with creamy vanilla.
-Additionally, it has a frothy layer on top when pouring the drink and is best during summer.
+When poured, it has a frothy layer on top, and it is best during summer.

 4. Bicerin